Wednesday, August 31, 2011

 In this happy age when love of peace has become the virtue of heroes, this nation one of the most spiritual of Europe, will become the center of the Order.
 She will clothe our work, our statutes, and our customs with grace, delicacy, and good taste, essential qualities of the Order, of which the basis is the wisdom, strength, and beauty of genius.
 It is in future in our Lodges, as it were in public schools, that Frenchmen shall learn, without traveling, the characters of all nations, and that strangers shall experience that France is the home of all peoples.

 The Legend of Pierre d'Audmont

 Legend says that Pierre d’Aumont, the Preceptor of Auvergne, with a number of knights fled to Scotland disguised as operative Masons.
-On arrival they created a new order to preserve the traditions of the soon to be disbanded Knights Templar.
+On arrival, they created a new order to preserve the traditions of the soon to be disbanded Knights Templar.
 This new order they named Franc Maçons.
-This order would later be known as Free Masons when they travelled to England.
+This order would later be known as Free Masons when they traveled to England.